stefanZorcic/scaling-book/applied-inference.md

 When our weights are in int8, we lose a factor of 2 in the denominator, so we have $2BDF / DF = 2B > 240$, or equally $B > 120$, half the critical batch size from before.
 That's really helpful for us!
 When we do int8 weights and int8 FLOPs, we have to use the int8 value for TPU FLOPs/s, which goes from 1.97e14	for bfloat16 to 3.94e14, nearly double.
 That means we're back where we started at about $B > 240$.

 The case of int8 weights and bfloat16 FLOPs is quite common, since quantizing parameters losslessly is often easier than doing low-precision arithmetic.
-There, we have

 {% enddetails %}